Berlin Wall

 Once the borders were reopened, family members and friends who had been separated for 28 years finally came together.

 The longest part of the Berlin Wall that is still standing is called the East Side Gallery.
-Visitors can walk along the 1.3 kilometres of barrier that is beautifully decorated with paintings that reflect several events related to the Wall.
+Visitors can walk along the 1.3 kilometre-long barrier that is beautifully decorated with paintings that reflect several events related to the Wall.

 Near Checkpoint Charlie is the documentation center called “Topography of Terror”, which houses parts of the Berlin Wall.